 An introduction to the rules and techniques of screenwriting for film.
-Also listed as THEA 2073.
+Also listed at THEA 3643.
 Spring

 The student will gain hands-on experience in the field of mass communications.
 Work may be through an advertising/publications agency, a media outlet, corporate communications, or church media.
 The student is responsible for initiating the internship.
 The internship must be approved by the department chair, dean, and Academic Affairs Office prior to beginning the internship.
 On Demand.

 A survey of media law, which will include issues related to press freedom, defamation, privacy, copyright, obscenity and recent court cases.
 Fall, Spring.

 4043.
 Advanced Reporting for the Mass Media

 An emphasis on computer-assisted reporting in writing for print and broadcast media on issues of local, state, national, and international significance as a means of developing skills in interviewing, investigations, research, analysis, and in-depth writing.
 Prerequisite: COMM 1033, 2343.
 On Demand.

 A study of how communication functions in organizations of all kinds to allow members to successfully balance the demands of being goal-driven and people-driven.
 Prerequisite: Junior standing.
 Also listed at SPCM 4053.
 Spring of odd-numbered years.

 Advanced on-air performance techniques focusing on radio, film and television work.
 Intensive instruction/analysis includes individual and group performance specialties.
 Focus includes vocal performance, articulation and overall presentation.
 Prerequisites: COMM 2343; SPCM 1003.
 Spring.